-Snow by Night is an ongoing graphic novel that updates pages three times a week.
-New Story pages are posted on Monday and Wednesday and an Almanac entry is posted on Friday.
-The Almanac provides additional information on the setting and people of the graphic novel.
+Snow by Night is an ongoing graphic novel, created by the Mythmakers team.
+Currently, pages are updated on a scene-by-scene basis.
+We've also created an Almanac to provide additional information on the setting and people of the graphic novel.

 Snow by Night may be the dream of one person, but it takes a small band of highly talented individuals to make that dream a reality.
 Please allow me to introduce the creators of Snow by Night.

 Eric MengeAuthor and Letterer

 Eric Menge is an author, editor, game-designer, and intermittent attorney.
 He has designed adventures, written articles, and acted as a campaign administrator for Wizards of the Coast.
 Most recently, he co-authored Menzoberranzan: City of Intrigue, an award-nominated RPG supplement.
 He is also a writer for Legend of the Five Rings by AEG and writer and editor for Raging Swan Press.
 He has served as a telecommunications attorney for the U.S. Small Business Administration and then in private practice where he represented wireless telecom companies and broadcasters.
 Eric lives in Virginia with his linguistic wife Amy and his two daughters who are doing their best to ruin his productivity through sheer cuteness.
 He is currently creating an online graphic novel Snow-by-Night, a tale of colonial fantasy and dreams of muskets, alchemy, and snow in the moonlight.